-Students are required to adhere to the placement school's schedule during student teaching, from the start of the 2023-2024 school year until the student teacher's completion of the Spring experience in May.
+Students are required to adhere to the placement school's schedule during student teaching, from the start of the 2024-2025 school year until the Student Teacher's completion of the Spring experience in May.
 Required attendance includes:

-- Mandatory DESE training on the Missouri Educator Evaluation System and Student Teaching Orientation on August 12, 2023. - Any beginning teacher workshops with their cooperating teacher in August before the start of the school year.
-These meetings will likely be all day meetings, so the student teacher needs to plan accordingly. - The full daily calendar for the school district, from August 14 until the last day of Spring semester classes at William Jewell (April 26, 2024) with the following exception: Students may take the William Jewell College winter break (December 18-January 15). - Students must follow the school district calendar for all other breaks, including Spring Break.
-If schools are in session on Jewell holidays (including Spring Break and Fall Break), student teachers will be expected to attend their placement as usual. - Jewell student teachers are permitted to return to their student teaching classroom over Winter Break voluntarily, but they should not be pressured to do so by the Cooperating Teacher, College Supervisor, or Building Principal.
-If a student teacher decides to return to the student teaching classroom prior to the start of Jewell's Spring semester it is the student teacher's responsibility to confirm this arrangement with the School Cooperating Teacher, Building Principal and Jewell College Supervisor, Clinical Coordinator, and Director of Student Teaching.
-Student teachers who return to their placements before the start of Spring courses at Jewell (January 15) cannot end their student teaching experience early.
-All student teachers must finish on April 26.
+- Mandatory DESE training on the Missouri Educator Evaluation System and Student Teaching Orientation on August 10, 2024. - Any beginning teacher workshops with their Cooperating Teacher in August before the start of the school year.
+These meetings will likely be all day meetings, so the Student Teacher needs to plan accordingly. - The full daily calendar for the school district, from August 12 until the last day of Spring semester classes at William Jewell (May 9, 2025) with the following exception: Students may take the William Jewell College winter break (December 14-January 19), but this may impact the timing of their required "full control" experience in Spring semester. - Jewell Student Teachers are permitted to return to their student teaching classroom over Winter Break voluntarily but they should not be pressured to do so by the Cooperating Teacher, College Supervisor, or Building Principal.
+If a Student Teacher decides to return to the student teaching classroom prior to the start of Jewell's Spring semester it is the Student Teacher's responsibility to confirm this arrangement with the School Cooperating Teacher, Building Principal and Jewell College Supervisor, Clinical Coordinator, and Director of Student Teaching.
+Student Teachers who return to their placements before the start of Spring courses at Jewell (January 20) cannot end their student teaching experience early.
+All Student Teachers must finish on May 9.